METALS-Shanghai aluminium near 10-year high on Chinese supply fear

 By Mai Nguyen

-HANOI, April 14 (Reuters) - Shanghai aluminium rose to a near 10-year high on Wednesday while London prices also advanced amid speculation top producer China will limit output to meet its green targets.
+HANOI, April 14 (Reuters) - Shanghai aluminium rose to a near 10-year high on Wednesday, while London prices also advanced on speculation that top producer China would limit output to meet its green targets.

 Traders said there were market talks that China's Xinjiang region will limit output of aluminium, an energy intensive industry, as the country strives to curb pollution.